koalaverse/homlr/docs/03-regularized-glm-models.md

 ### `glmnet` {#regression-glm-glmnet}

 The glmnet package is a fast implementation, but it requires some extra processing up-front to your data if it’s not already represented as a numeric matrix.  __glmnet__ does not use the formula method (`y ~ x`) so prior to modeling we need to create our feature and target set.
 Furthermore, we use the `model.matrix` function on our feature set (see `Matrix::sparse.model.matrix` for increased efficiency on large dimension data).
-We also Box Cox transform our response variable due to its skeweness.
+We also log transform our response variable due to its skeweness.

 <div class="rmdtip">
-<p>The Box Cox transformation of the response variable is not required; however, parametric models such as regularized regression are sensitive to skewed values so it is always recommended to normalize your response variable.</p>
+<p>The log transformation of the response variable is not required; however, parametric models such as regularized regression are sensitive to skewed values so it is always recommended to normalize your response variable.</p>
 </div>